- Sending money to Thailand from Australia is easy, but you (or the recipient) might be responsible for paying taxes.

 How much does it cost to transfer money to Thailand through a bank?

 Sending money through a bank is often the most expensive choice.
-Most banks charge about $20-$25 per transaction even for small amounts i.e. $1,000 – although there are some exceptions.
-In addition to the higher cost, the transaction speed is also slow, usually about two to three business days as standard.
+Most banks charge about $20-$25 per transaction, even for small amounts, i.e. $1,000 – although some exceptions exist.
+In addition to the higher cost, the transaction speed is slow, usually about two to three business days as standard.

 What to compare to get the best deal

 The most important factors to compare to get the best deal are the exchange rate, fees and delivery speed.
-You may also want to check the limits if you want to send a large amount of money over $10,000+.
+You may also want to check the limits to sending a large amount of money over $10,000+.

 - Exchange rates: How much Thai Baht (THB) are you getting for your Australian Dollar (AUD)?
 Is the bank or money transfer company offering the mid-market exchange rate or a bank rate?